premAI-io/serverless-examples/deploy_runpod/README.md

 ## Pricing of RunPod

-Here is the pricing structure of RunPod:
+Below is the pricing structure of RunPod, updated as of March 16th, 2024.
+You can verify the prices [here](https://www.runpod.io/serverless-gpu).

 | Capacity | Model | Price (Flex)      | Price (Active)     |
 |----------|-------|-------------------|--------------------|